vijay-pantula/timerAppTest2/README.md

 - `styles.css`: Contains the styling and responsive design.
 - `script.js`: Contains the JavaScript logic for timer functionality.

-## Publishing

-You can publish this app on GitHub Pages, Netlify, or Vercel by uploading these files to your repository or project.

 ## License

 This project is open source and free to use.